Angola national football team: Current squad

-The following players have been selected for the 2023 Africa Cup of Nations qualification matches against Ghana on 23 and 27 March 2023.
+The following players were selected for the friendly matches against Argentina and Zambia on 14 and 18 Noveber 2025, respectively.

-Caps and goals as of 20 November 2022, after the match against South Africa.
+Caps and goals as of 18 November 2025, after the match against Zambia.

 Recent call-ups

 The following players have also been called up to the Angola squad within the last 12 months and are still available for selection.

 DEC Player refused to join the team after the call-up.

 INJ Player withdrew from the squad due to an injury.